ms-choudhary/rosetta/README.md

 ```
 - Write a program which recursively finds all the links in a HTML document & prints in the stdout.

+- Implement a concurrent ftp server.
+The server should interpret commands from each client such as `cd` to change directory, `ls` to list a directory, `get` to send the contents of file, and `close` to close the connection.
+You can use the standard `ftp` command as client, or write your own.

 - Write a program `crawler` which accepts a website as input and makes local copies of the pages it finds, creating directories as necessary.
 Don’t make copies of pages that come from a different domain.
 For example, if the original page comes from golang.org, save all files from there, but exclude ones from vimeo.com.
 Make this concurrent as possible.

 - Write a simple implementation of `wc`